Savannah Historic Overview Trolley Tour

 Customer Photos (2)

 Get a wondrous look into Savannah's most famed locales with the Savannah Historic Overview Trolley Tour, a unique historical tour.
 Providing a fascinating and expansive venture, this expedition affords participants the chance to see some of the best places in the metro area.
 Discover some wondrous things during your getaway!
 While you look out your trolley window, you will be able to witness some of the finest landmarks and areas of the city.
-Explore the metro area and historical districts to see landmarks such as the Savannah Visitors Center.
+Explore the metro area as well as places like the City Squares, River Street, and the Savannah City Market.
+Other places include the Mercer-Williams House and the Waving Girl Statue.

 STOP 1